 Configuration of the time domain resource allocation (TDRA) table for multiple PUSCH (see TS 38.214 [19], clause 6.1.2).
 The network configures at most 64 rows in this TDRA table in PUSCH-TimeDomainResourceAllocationList-r16 configured by this field.
 This field is not configured simultaneously with pusch-AggregationFactor if extendedK2 is not configured.
 The network does not configure the pusch-TimeDomainAllocationListForMultiPUSCH-r16 simultaneously with the pusch-TimeDomainAllocationListDCI-0-1-r16.
 The network does not configure the pusch-TimeDomainAllocationListForMultiPUSCH-r16 simultaneously with the numberOfSlotsTBoMS-r17.
+For a cell within a cell set configured to be schedulable by a DCI format 0_3, the network does not configure pusch-TimeDomainAllocationListForMultiPUSCH-DCI-0-3 simultaneously with the numberOfSlotsTBoMS-r17 and/or pusch-AggregationFactor.

 Therefore, the restriction shall be captured in the specification.
 Considering the restriction comes from the Note in the WID, not an agreement in RAN1, capture the restriction in one of the TS38.214 and TS38.331 is enough.